getdnsapi/getdns/README.md

 If you are installing from packages, you have to install the library and also the library-devel (or -dev) for your package management system to get the the necessary compile time files.

-External dependencies are linked outside the getdns API build tree (we rely on cmake to find them).
+External dependencies are linked outside the getdns API build tree (we rely on CMake to find them).
 We would like to keep the dependency tree short, see [Minimising Dependancies](#minimizing-dependancies) for more details.

 Required for all builds: